-Financial Performance Metrics & Weightings
+Financial and/or Operational Performance Metrics & Weightings

-Bonus payouts depend on the achievement of specific financial objectives.
-Financial objectives and their respective weightings, based on the NEO's role, are as follows:
+Bonus payouts depend on the achievement of specific financial and/or operational objectives.
+2015 Financial objectives and their respective weightings, based on the NEO's role, are as follows:

-Executives Financial Objectives & Weightings
+Financial and/or Operational Objectives & Weightings

-Adjusted EPS Net Sales Group Net Sales Group Adjusted Operating Income
+Executives Adjusted EPS Adjusted Operating Margin Group Net Sales Group Adjusted Operating Margin Group Adjusted Operating Income

-Buckhout, Bhalla, Sharma 60% 40% N/A N/A
+Buckhout, Bhalla, Sharma 50% 50%

+Wiik 25% 35% 40%

-Robbins, Sandoval 25% N/A 35% 40%
+Sandoval 25% 35% 40%

-These metrics were derived and evaluated using internal criteria which generally are consistent with reported results under Generally Accepted Accounting Principles (GAAP) except for the following items that were not included in the performance targets when they were established and are not related to the ongoing operating performance of the Company: the impact of any current year acquisitions or divestitures; special charges, net; impairment charges and fluctuations in currency exchange rates.
+\ These metrics were derived and evaluated using internal criteria which generally are consistent with reported results under Generally Accepted Accounting Principles (GAAP) except for the following items that were not included in the performance targets when they were established and are not related to the ongoing operating performance of the Company: the impact of any divestitures; special charges, net; impairment charges and fluctuations in currency exchange rates.